 Representative tax policy engagements in recent years have included legislative and regulatory matters regarding: the taxation of employer-sponsored health insurance benefits; corporate tax rate reduction; energy tax policy; like-kind exchange taxation; bonus depreciation issues; the expansion of net operating loss carrybacks; excess business loss policy; the percentage of completion method of accounting; LIFO accounting; the deductibility of PPP-related expenses; the CFC look-through provision; the taxation of U.S. possessions; agricultural cooperative taxation; taxation of the franchise industry; state taxation of remote sellers; the federal excise tax drawback program; the deductibility of delayed payroll taxes; Alaska Native settlement trust taxation; and overall domestic and international tax reform policies.

-Mr. Bickwit's practice also relates to legislative matters regarding energy, financial services, health care, international trade, and appropriations.
+Mr. Bickwit's practice also relates to legislative matters regarding international trade and tariffs, energy, financial services, health care, and appropriations.